Q: What exactly is bankruptcy?

 Q: What if I currently have a judgment against me in civil court?

-A: Judgments can be discharged under Chapter 7 and Chapter 13 bankruptcy, and judgment liens can be removed after your bankruptcy is completed through a separate procedure.
+Judgments can be discharged under chapter 7 and chapter 13 bankruptcy, and judgment liens can be removed after your bankruptcy is completed through a separate procedure.

 Q: What if I want to pay back some of my creditors?

-A: While you must list all of your creditors in a Chapter 7 filing, you can still voluntarily pay certain creditors after filing, if you wish.
-If you file a Chapter 13, you must also list all of your creditors, and they will receive payments according to the terms of your approved plan.
+While you must list all of your creditors in a chapter 7 filing, you can still voluntarily pay certain creditors after filing, if you wish.
+If you file a chapter 13, you must also list all of your creditors, and they will receive payments according to the terms of your approved plan.

 Q: Will I lose my business if I’m self-employed?

-A. If you desire to keep your business, we can discuss your best option that will permit you to keep your business.
-If you desire to close, we can help you do that, as well.
+If you desire to keep your business, we can discuss your best option that will permit you to keep your business.
+If you desire to close, we can help you do that as well.

 Q: Is there any special relief offered to military families?

-A: Congress has made exceptions to the Bankruptcy Code for active duty military, disabled veterans, reservists, and members of the National Guard.
-If you have served our country, please be sure to tell us of your service so that we can determine if these special rules in the Bankruptcy Code apply to you.
+Congress has made exceptions to the bankruptcy code for active duty military, disabled veterans, reservists, and members of the National Guard.
+If you have served our country, please be sure to tell us about your service so that we can determine if these special rules in the bankruptcy code apply to you.

 Q: Can we file a joint bankruptcy if my spouse is about to deploy, or is currently deployed?

-A: As long as you have Power of Attorney for your spouse, you can proceed.
+As long as you have the power of attorney for your spouse, you can proceed.
 If you don’t, we can prepare that for you.

 Q: Can bankruptcy protect me from a payday loan?